Whole Health For Happy Dogs: A Natural Health Handbook for Dogs and Their Owners

 - Compelling photography and illustrations throughout

-Jill Elliot, D.V.M., is a practicing veterinarian licensed in New York and New Jersey.
-She has been practicing veterinary medicine since June, 1995.
+Jill Elliot, D.V.M., is a practicing veterinarian licensed in New York City.
+She graduated from Ross University of Veterinary Medicine in June 1995.
 Besides practicing conventional veterinary medicine, she has extensive training in many complementary medicines including Veterinary Orthopedic Manipulation (VOM), Low Level (cold) Laser (LLLT) and homeopathy.
-She trained with the renowned Richard Pitcarin, DVM, Ph.D. in advanced homeopathic treatment with animals.
-She then went on for further training in homeopathy with well known homeopaths that specialize in treating people both in Europe and the U.S. She further trained with a leading veterinary neurologist, William Inman, DVM, to learn the VOM and LLLT technology and Jeff Spencer, DC, who is the chiropractor to Lance Armstrong (8 time winner of the Tour de France) and other accomplished athletes to get advanced training in LLLT.
+She trained with the renowned Richard Pitcairn, DVM, Ph.D., in advanced homeopathic treatment with animals.
+She then went on for further training in homeopathy with well-known homeopaths that specialize in treating people both in Europe and the U.S. She further trained with a leading veterinary neurologist, William Inman, DVM, to learn the VOM and LLLT technology and Jeff Spencer, DC, who is the chiropractor to many accomplished athletes, to study advanced training in LLLT.

 Dr. Elliot has lectured extensively both locally and at national conferences.
 She has appeared as a guest on many television shows both on news programs and some public radio.
-She will be speaking on the topics of Veterinary Orthopedic Manipulation and Low Level (cold) Laser therapy on July 20th and 27th, 2011 as a special guest lecturer at the Open Center as part of Susan Wilbur talk on Reiki with animals.
-Articles about her have appeared in the NY Post in 2006 and on Channel 11 news regarding the use of Neoplasene to treat animals with cancer.
-(See “Our Services” page for more information about this and a link to this article).
+She has lectured on Veterinary Orthopedic Manipulation and Low Level (cold) Laser therapy at the Open Center in NYC.

 Dr. Elliot is committed to continually expanding her knowledge and experience in the areas of complementary medicine to offer her clients the most up to date and beneficial services available.